chrisvdm/redwoodjs-stripe/README.md

 #### Installing Stripe CLI

-To use webhooks and Stripe webhook events, we recommend installing the [Stripe CLI](https://stripe.com/docs/cli).
-You can follow the instructions below if you're using homebrew; otherwise, follow [Stripe's installation guide](https://stripe.com/docs/stripe-cli#install).
+To use webhooks and Stripe webhook events, we recommend installing the [Stripe CLI](https://github.com/stripe/stripe-cli).

-`brew install stripe/stripe-cli/stripe`

-Then, log in to your Stripe account

-`stripe login`

-You'll be given a webhook secret.
-Make sure it matches the `STRIPE_WEBHOOK_KEY` key in your `.env` file
+After logging in you'll be given a webhook secret.
+Make sure it matches the `STRIPE_WEBHOOK_SK` key in your `.env` file

 #### Testing Stripe webhooks locally

 1. Listen for webhook events locally

 `stripe listen --forward-to localhost:8911/stripeWebhook`

+>If you'd prefer to use snakecase, then you can just change `api/src/functions/stripeWebhook/stripeWebhook.js` to `api/src/functions/stripe_webhook/stripe_webhook.js` and the other files in that folder

 2. Trigger webhook events locally via the CLI